garden-io/garden/docs/reference/project-config.md

   # Note that the `GARDEN_PROXY_DEFAULT_ADDRESS` environment variable takes precedence over this value.
   hostname: localhost

-# Control where to scan for configuration files in the project.
+# Control where and how to scan for configuration files in the project.
 scan:
   # Specify a list of POSIX-style paths or globs that should be scanned for Garden configuration files.
   #